justinribeiro/blog-pwa/hugo/content/tags/iot/_index.md

   priority: 0.8
 ---

-# 📰 Internet of Things (IoT) Articles
+# 🥽 Internet of Things (IoT) Articles

+<a href="/tags/iot/">View articles in /tags/iot/</a>

 Follow the adventures of almost another explosion at the house building Internet of Things technology.

 There is a specific RSS feed available for only items tagged with "IoT" available here: <a href="/data/tags/iot/index.xml" target="_blank">RSS feed</a>.
-Follow along on <a href='https://feedly.com/i/subscription/feed%2Fhttps%3A%2F%2Fjustinribeiro.com%2Fdata%tags%2Fiot%2Findex.xml' target='blank'>Feedly</a>.
+Follow along on <a href='https://feedly.com/i/subscription/feed%2Fhttps%3A%2F%2Fjustinribeiro.com%2Fdata%2Ftags%2Fiot%2Findex.xml'  target='blank'>Feedly</a>.